-- 5. An AI is required to report in this return its credit exposures subject to the IRB approach, including: - (a) all of the AI's on-balance sheet exposures and off-balance sheet exposures booked in its banking book, except for exposures that are required to be deducted from any of the AI's Common Equity Tier 1 capital (CET1 capital), Additional Tier 1 capital and Tier 2 capital, exposures to a central counterparty (CCP) and securitization exposures; - (b) all of the AI's exposures to counterparties - (i) under over-the-counter derivative transactions (OTC derivative transactions), credit derivative contracts or securities financing transactions (SFTs) booked in an AI's trading book; or - (ii) in respect of assets that are - posted by the AI as collateral for transactions or contracts booked in its trading book; and - held by the counterparties in a manner that is not bankruptcy remote from the counterparties, except for exposures that are subject to deduction from any of the AI's CET1 capital, Additional Tier 1 capital and Tier 2 capital and exposures to a CCP.
+- 5. An AI is required to report in this return its credit exposures subject to the IRB approach, including: - (a) all of the AI's on-balance sheet exposures and off-balance sheet exposures booked in its banking book, except for exposures that are required to be deducted from any of the AI's Common Equity Tier 1 capital (CET1 capital), Additional Tier 1 capital and Tier 2 capital, exposures to a central counterparty (CCP) and securitization exposures; - (b) all of the AI's exposures to counterparties - (i) under derivative contracts or securities financing transactions (SFTs) booked in an AI's trading book; or - (ii) in respect of assets that are - posted by the AI as collateral for transactions or contracts booked in its trading book; and - in respect of unsegregated collateral posted by the AI for transactions or contracts booked in its trading book, except for exposures that are subject to deduction from any of the AI's CET1 capital, Additional Tier 1 capital and Tier 2 capital and exposures to a CCP.